oneapi-src/oneAPI-tab/hardware/README.rst

     when using architectures where access between tiles is more costly than local access.
   * Changes and new APIs to be added as part of L0 v1.7.
+  * Questions:

+    * How is memory allocated between the different modes?

+      In mode 0 get device handle and allocations split between two sub-devices (tiles), or could get sub-device and memory will be allocated on that tile.
+      In mode 1 get handle to a tile as device (no sub-devices) and memory is allocated on that tile.
+No magic.

+    * Is ZE_FLAT_DEVICE_HIERARCHY an environment variable?

+      Yes.

+    * Specification spec will say that mode 1 in the default?

+      Up for debate, specification may say that default is implementation defined.

+    * In Mode 2 can't do an allocation on root device?

+      Yes, you can.zeDeviceGet will return all tiles.

 Level Zero and Unified Runtime general updates